foize/go.sgr/readme.md

 ## SGR (Select Graphic Rendition) for Go
-The package go.sgr provides methods to do text-coloring in an ANSI-escape-sequence compatible terminal.
-It also provides several other options such as bold, underline, negative and blink.
+The package `sgr` provides methods to use colors and text-decoration in ANSI-escape-sequence compatible terminals.
+It has support for 256-colors and makes available text-decorations such as bold, underline, negative and blink.

 ### Installation
 Please use go-get to install this package.